nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Adding a task : _add task_

-Adds a new task with specified name and information to the current module.
+Use this command to add a new task to the module.

+Follow one of the two formats below.

 **Format:**<br>
 `add task <task name> ;; <deadline>`<br>